Elective subjects

 Learning Focus

-Students will create and make various forms of Media.
-They will use digital equipment such as the latest SLR cameras and industry-standard software including Photoshop.
-Students use and manipulate media elements, techniques and conventions to develop media texts in specific styles for different audiences.
-Students also learn to respond to different forms of media through analysis and interpretation.
+Students will work in the Media forms of video, sound and print.
+They will use digital equipment such as DSLR cameras for video and video editing software.
+Students use and manipulate media elements, techniques and conventions to understand how an audience reads and understands symbols in media products such as film, sound and print.
+They create media products in specific styles for specific audiences, for example planning and creating an music video clip of a selected era or print product such as birthday cards, postcards and magazine covers.
+Students also learn to respond to different forms of media through visual analysis and interpretation of meaning.
 They will learn to describe the content, meaning and structure of a range of media texts.

 Visual Communication Design